Compared: Grid-tied, off-grid, and hybrid solar systems

 1. Save more money with net metering

 Your solar panels will often generate more electricity than what you are capable of consuming.
 With net metering, homeowners can put this excess electricity onto the utility grid instead of storing it themselves with batteries.

-Net metering (or feed-in tariff schemes in some countries) play an important role in how solar power is incentivized.
+Net metering plays an important role in how solar power is incentivized.
 Without it, residential solar systems would be much less feasible from a financial point of view.

-2. The utility grid is a virtual battery
+3. You can use the utility grid as a virtual battery

-Additional perks of being grid-tied include access to backup power from the utility grid (in case your solar system stop generating electricity for one reason or another).
-At the same time you help to mitigate the utility company`s peak load.
+Additional perks of being grid-tied include access to backup power from the utility grid, in case your solar system stops generating electricity for one reason or another.
+At the same time, you help to mitigate the utility company`s peak load.
 As a result, the efficiency of our electrical system as a whole goes up.

 There are a few key differences between the equipment needed for grid-tied, off-grid and hybrid solar systems.
 Standard grid-tied solar systems rely on the following components: